gloria-ho/Udacity_IPND_Course/readme.md

 To run the virtual machine you will need to enter the command `vagrant up` followed by `vagrant ssh`.

 To connect to the database and load the data, `cd` into the `vagrant` directory and use the command `psql -d news -f newsdata.sql`.

+## Query Design
+Each question is answered using a single query execution.
+Multiple subqueries are used, some using the `from` keyword and others using `left join`.

 ## Expected Output